kelvinfoo123/E-Commerce-Sales-Analysis/README.md

 - In West Bengal, Durgapur had the largest percentage decrease in revenue at 11.7% ($4,423,829) followed by Kolkata at 7.42% ($2,952,319).
 Howrah had a 1.03% increase in revenue ($391,870).

 ### **Order Analysis by State**
+- Gujarat experienced the largest percentage decrease in orders at 3.43% (210).
+UP, Haryana, West Bengal and Maharastra experienced decrease in orders by 1.31% (103), 1.19% (92), 1.73% (81) and 1.16% (71) respectively.
+- In Gujarat, Surat experienced a 10.26% decrease (167) in orders and Vadodara experienced a 5.51% decrease (91) in orders.

 ### **AOV Analysis by State**